-Mr. Devesh Kumar Vasisht (CP No. 13700), Practicing Company Secretary and Partner of M/s Sanjay Grover & Associates, Company Secretaries, was appointed as the scrutinizer (the "Scrutinizer")

-for conducting the Postal Ballot process and submitted his report on June 22, 2022.
+Mr. Devesh Kumar Vasisht (CP No. 13700), Practicing Company Secretary and Partner of M/s Sanjay Grover & Associates, Company Secretaries, was appointed as the scrutinizer (the "Scrutinizer") the quint digital media limited for conducting the Postal Ballot process and submitted his report on June 22, 2022.